 - Get a new toothbrush.
 The virus can live in your toothbrush and re-infect you.
 When the sore is gone, get another new toothbrush.
 Also, to prevent the virus from getting into the toothpaste (and re-infecting you and others in the family), don't touch the brush to the tube when you're squeezing out toothpaste.

 - Always use SPF 15 sunscreen before going out in the sun (summer and winter) and use a lip moisturizer with sunscreen.

-- Since the HSV is highly contagious, don't kiss or shake hands with anyone who has a cold sore.
+- Since the HSV is highly contagious, don't kiss or shake hands with anyone who has a cold sore or fever blisters.
 And avoid these contacts when you have one.

 - Keep your hands clean.

 - Avoid sharing towels and utensils with anyone who has a cold sore.